galiacheng/oracle-forms-reports-weblogic-on-azure/ha-clusters.md

 Before we start the OHS servers, we have to configure the entries.
 - SSH to ohsVM1
 - Use `oracle` user
+- Edit mod_wl_ohs.conf
-- Edit mod_wl_ohs.conf, please input the IP placehoder with real private IP.
-Make sure the ports are correct.
+  Input the IP placehoder with real private IP, make sure the ports are correct.
+  Replace `ohs1` with the expected ohs component name.
   ```
   cat <<EOF >/u01/domains/wlsd/config/fmwconfig/components/OHS/instances/ohs1/mod_wl_ohs.conf
   # NOTE : This is a template to configure mod_weblogic.